grpc/grpc-community/governance.md

 ## Releases

-Details on gRPC release process and schedule can be found [here](https://github.com/grpc/grpc/blob/master/doc/grpc_release_schedule.md).
+See the [gRPC release process and schedule](https://github.com/grpc/grpc/blob/master/doc/grpc_release_schedule.md).
 Each repository has its own release process.
 We are in the process of making the release instructions publicly available.
 Only maintainers can do the releases.

 ## Changes In Governance